-The reference amount will not be adjusted, however, unless such ex-dividend date occurs after the trade date and on or before the applicable coupon observation date or the determination date, as applicable.
+The reference amount will not be adjusted, however, unless such ex-dividend date occurs after the trade date and on or before the applicable coupon observation date.

 Reorganization events.
-With respect to the index stock, if:
+With respect to an index stock, if:

-- any reclassification or other change of the index stock occurs, - the index stock issuer has been subject to a merger, consolidation, amalgamation, binding share exchange or other business combination and is not the surviving entity or it does survive but all the shares of index stock are reclassified or changed, - the index stock has been subject to a takeover, tender offer, exchange offer, solicitation proposal or other event by another person to purchase or otherwise obtain all of the outstanding shares of the index stock, such that all of the outstanding shares of the index stock (other than shares of the index stock owned or controlled by such other person) are transferred, or irrevocably committed to be transferred, to another person, - the index stock issuer or any subsidiary of the index stock issuer has been subject to a merger, consolidation, amalgamation or binding share exchange in which the index stock issuer is the surviving entity and all the outstanding shares of the index stock (other than shares of the index stock owned or controlled by such other person) immediately prior to such event collectively represent less than 50% of the outstanding shares of the index stock immediately following such event, - · the index stock issuer sells or otherwise transfers its property and assets as an entirety or substantially as an entirety to another entity - the index stock issuer issues to all holders of index stock equity securities of an issuer other than the index stock issuer (other than in a transaction described in any of the bullet points above) (a "spin-off event"), - the index stock issuer is liquidated, dissolved or wound up or is subject to a proceeding under any applicable bankruptcy, insolvency or other similar law, or - any other corporate or similar events that affect or could potentially affect market prices of, or shareholders' rights in, the index stock or distribution property, which will be substantiated by an official characterization by either the Options Clearing Corporation with respect to options contracts on the index stock or by the primary securities exchange on which the index stock or listed options on the index stock are traded, and will ultimately be determined by the calculation agent in its sole discretion (any such event in this bullet point or any of the bullet points above in this subsection, a "reorganization event"), then the calculation agent will adjust the reference amount so that the reference amount consists of the respective amounts of each type of distribution property deemed, for the purposes of this note, to be distributed in such reorganization event in respect of the reference amount as in effect immediately prior to such adjustment, taken together.
+- any reclassification or other change of the index stock occurs, - such index stock is an ADS and is no longer listed or admitted to trading on a U.S. securities exchange or the ADS deposit agreement between the issuer of the security represented by the ADS and the ADS depositary is terminated for any reason, - the index stock issuer has been subject to a merger, consolidation, amalgamation, binding share exchange or other business combination and is not the surviving entity or it does survive but all the shares of index stock are reclassified or changed, - the index stock has been subject to a takeover, tender offer, exchange offer, solicitation proposal or other event by another person to purchase or otherwise obtain all of the outstanding shares of the index stock, such that all of the outstanding shares of the index stock (other than shares of the index stock owned or controlled by such other person) are transferred, or irrevocably committed to be transferred, to another person, - the index stock issuer or any subsidiary of the index stock issuer has been subject to a merger, consolidation, amalgamation or binding share exchange in which the index stock issuer is the surviving entity and all the outstanding shares of the index stock (other than shares of the index stock owned or controlled by such other person) immediately prior to such event collectively represent less than 50% of the outstanding shares of the index stock immediately following such event, - · the index stock issuer sells or otherwise transfers its property and assets as an entirety or substantially as an entirety to another entity - the index stock issuer issues to all holders of index stock equity securities of an issuer other than the index stock issuer (other than in a transaction described in any of the bullet points above) (a "spin-off event"), - the index stock issuer is liquidated, dissolved or wound up or is subject to a proceeding under any applicable bankruptcy, insolvency or other similar law, or - any other corporate or similar events that affect or could potentially affect market prices of, or shareholders' rights in, the index stock or distribution property, which will be substantiated by an official characterization by either the Options Clearing Corporation with respect to options contracts on the index stock or by the primary securities exchange on which the index stock or listed options on the index stock are traded, and will ultimately be determined by the calculation agent in its sole discretion (any such event in this bullet point or any of the bullet points above in this subsection, a "reorganization event"), then the calculation agent will adjust the reference amount so that the reference amount consists of the respective amounts of each type of distribution property deemed, for the purposes of this note, to be distributed in such reorganization event in respect of the reference amount as in effect immediately prior to such adjustment, taken together.

-Notwithstanding the foregoing, however, the calculation agent will not make any adjustment for a reorganization event unless the event becomes effective - or, if the event is a spin-off event, unless the ex-dividend date for the spin-off event occurs - after the trade date and on or before the applicable coupon observation date or the determination date, as applicable.
+Notwithstanding the foregoing, however, the calculation agent will not make any adjustment for a reorganization event unless the event becomes effective - or, if the event is a spin-off event, unless the ex-dividend date for the spin-off event occurs - after the trade date and on or before the applicable coupon observation date.